 2.6 Dates of initiation and termination of the Approach

 Indicate year of initiation:

 2.7 Type of Approach

 2.8 Main aims/ objectives of the Approach

-The Approach focused mainly on other activities than SLM (economic viability)
+The Approach focused on SLM only

 2.9 Conditions enabling or hindering implementation of the Technology/ Technologies applied under the Approach

 Treatment through the SLM Approach: demonstration and dissemination of benefits